To A Forward Air Controller

 locations in "I" Corps that made all the

-news all around the world just after I left
+news all around the world just after

 I left for Bangkok for my in country R&R.

 Not Exactly Hilton Head HILTON but, sure

-beat the Army and Marine Foxholes
+beat the Army and Marine Corps Foxholes

-assigned O-1 Snoopy Bird Dog and
+O-1 Snoopy Bird Dog & reported to Khe Sanh

 area joint service outpost which was located

-north west corner of I Corps RSVN.
+in north west corner of I Corps RSVN.
+The

-The exact point where North and South
+exact point where north, south VN and Laos

-Vietnam & Laos all come together near
+all come together near Mekong river.
+Khe

-the Chinese celebrated date, Jan 30th)
+place on the Chinese celebrated date, Jan

 & Marine contingents that numbered about